The Return of Elective Surgery

 Canada

-From the patients’ perspective, feeling secure enough to come into a hospital will also take time.
+From the patients’ perspective, feeling secure enough to enter a hospital will also take time.
 They are afraid of coming in because of the virus.
-We have a huge consumer confidence problem,” said Rob Casalou, CEO of Trinity Health Michigan, which found that only 10% of the patients it contacted about rescheduling surgery gave the go ahead for their procedures
+We have a huge consumer confidence problem,” said Rob Casalou, CEO of Trinity Health Michigan.
+The hospital found that only 10% of the patients it contacted about rescheduling surgery gave the go-ahead for their procedures

-Hopefully, that confidence will return soon, and so will elective surgery nationwide.
+Hopefully, that confidence will return soon, as will elective surgery nationwide.
 Even with the break of just a couple of months, the world will be living with the effects of postponing elective surgery for the next year, and that’s before the threat of a second wave.

 Related Posts